paradedb/paradedb/pg_lakehouse/README.md

 ### Adding a Service

-`pg_lakehouse` uses Apache OpenDAL to integrate with various object stores.
+`pg_lakehouse` uses OpenDAL to integrate with various object stores.
 As of the time of writing, some — but not all — of the object stores supported by OpenDAL have been integrated.

 Adding support for a new object store is as straightforward as